 Vivaldi is a free web browser from the founders of the original Opera Web Browser in 1994 designed for Windows and Linux.
 Download the beta version here.

 It has an interface similar to Google Chrome.
 By default, you have forward, back, refresh, and home keys next to the address bar.
 New tabs are opened with the simple + tab and close with the X tab.
-It has a little sidebar that has quick links to bookmarks, mail (not available yet), downloads, contacts, and notes.
-Towards the bottom left, just above the status bar, there is the options gear icon, which would make more sense if brought up to the top right or even the sidebar where people would look for it first.
+It has a little sidebar with quick links to bookmarks, mail (not available yet), downloads, contacts, and notes.
+Towards the bottom left, just above the status bar, the options gear icon would make more sense if brought up to the top right or even the sidebar where people would look for it first.

-You can look at the bottom, and you will find the option to show or hide images as well as display only cached images to speed up browsing.
+You can look at the bottom, and you will find the option to show or hide images and display only cached images to speed up browsing.
 On a web page, youâ€™re having difficulty reading?
 Just slide the bar to zoom in or out and reset.
-Between those two features, you can go nuts changing how a page renders 15 different ways from filters, including grayscale and intensify, to 3D to fonts.
-This feature is great for anyone having difficulty reading a web page or just to have a little fun.
+You can go nuts between those two features, changing how a page renders 15 different ways from filters, including grayscale and intensify, to 3D to fonts.
+This feature is great for anyone having difficulty reading a web page or for fun.

 Vivaldi enters a crowded and vocal browser market.
 People tend to love what they love for a long time.
-The name Vivaldi does not exactly roll off the tongue, but so far, they got an excellent thing going here.
+Vivaldi's name does not exactly roll off the tongue, but so far, they got an excellent thing going here.
 Could it be the next big thing?